iLib-js/ilib-mono/README.md

 ilib-loctool-javascript-resource is a plugin for the loctool that allows it to read and localize javascript resource files.

+## Release Notes

+v1.0.1

+Fixed bug where JavscriptResourceFileType.getExtracted and getNew and getPseudo were returning undefined instead of an empty translation set.

+v1.0.0

+Initial release

 ## License

 Copyright © 2019, JEDLSoft